 Every app has a bundle ID and bundle version.
 The app bundle ID is a string usually resembling a reverse domain like com.appdome.awesomeapp.mobile.
 The app bundle version is usually in a dotted segment form like 22.214.171.124.

-These values can be edited while Fusing an App under the Management tab after you select BlackBerry SDK, your Provider Plan, and then click Customize the app:
+1. These values can be edited while Fusing an App under the Management tab after you select BlackBerry SDK as you EMM Service and edit the GD Entitlement ID and GD Entitlement Version:

 BlackBerry has a great guide explaining the BlackBerry Dynamics Entitlement ID and Version here BlackBerry Dynamics SDK Dev Guide.